Preserve Fall Leaves with Beeswax

 More Ideas

 The ability of wax to hold in moisture is why beeswax products are so popular.
 Items such as beeswax lip balm recipes or beeswax lotion bars – protect our skin moisture.
-This is why it is a common ingredient in many beauty products.

 In fact, while you have that melted beeswax handy – learn how to make these DIY Herbal Beeswax Sachets and you will have a beautiful sweet smelling display.